Avlaak/embedd-cortex-debug/README.md

 ![Visual Studio Code with Cortex-Debug Installed](./images/vs-code-screenshot.png)

+## ❓ About This Extension

+This extension is part of the **[Embedded Project Manager](https://github.com/embeddteam/EmbeddedProjectManager.git)** – a comprehensive toolkit for embedded systems development in VS Code.

 Debugging support for ARM Cortex-M (and others) Microcontrollers with the following features:

 * While we cannot change the extension name due to VSCode Marketplace rules, this extension can be used by non Cortex-M devices and non ARM devices.
 People have reported using it with Cortex-R/A, Xtensa, RISC-V and even x86.
 Your mileage may vary.